codecosm/lhohq/README.md

 # LHOHQ WEBHOME PARSER
 A discord bot that automatically posts the newest post from the lhohq online webhome to a designated channel continuously.
+Note: To run this bot you need the latest version of node.js installed on your machine.

 ## Setup
 After you have cloned this repo to your desired location, create a file simply called `.env` in the folder. open that file with your favorite text editor,